Interview with Professor Chris Semarian, Cardiologist, Royal Prince Alfred Hospital & University of Sydney

 “We can test the genes but we need to know more about which genes cause which conditions – which are heart genes, that’s the challenge – but we’re getting there.

 “This is why research is so very important.”

 Even so, a genetic analysis can help prevent an early death from cardiac arrest, Prof Semsarian said.

-“If someone dies suddenly from a cardiac arrest, we can now diagnose the exact cause and that knowledge can be invaluable in helping other family members,” he said.
+“If someone dies suddenly from a sudden cardiac arrest, we can now diagnose the exact cause and that knowledge can be invaluable in helping other family members,” he said.